Lloyd Loom

-The Lloyd Loom process was patented in 1917 by the American Marshall B. Lloyd, who twisted kraft paper around a metal wire, placed the paper threads on a loom and wove them into what was to become the traditional Lloyd Loom fabric.
-Lloyd Loom chairs quickly became very popular in the United States and in 1921, Marshall B. Lloyd sold the British rights to W (William) Lusty & Sons, who used the Lloyd Loom fabric to create a range of furniture simpler in design than the American originals.
+The Lloyd Loom process was patented in 1917 by the American Marshall B. Lloyd.
+Lloyd Loom chairs quickly became very popular in the United States and in 1921, Marshall B. Lloyd sold the British rights to W (William) Lusty & Sons, who used Lloyd Loom wicker to create a range of furniture simpler in design than the American originals.

 At the height of its popularity, in the 1930s, Lusty Lloyd Loom furniture could be found in hotels, restaurants and tea rooms, as well as aboard a Zeppelin, cruise ships and ocean-going liners, becoming a household name.
 The Lusty family developed over one thousand designs, and over ten million pieces of Lusty Lloyd Loom were made in America and Great Britain before 1940.

 Lusty Lloyd Loom

 William Lusty began in business in 1872 with a hardware shop in London's East End.
 Specialising in timber products the business benefitted from the demand for ammunition packing cases during the First World War.
 In May 1920 Frank Lusty sought the British rights to the new Lloyd Loom fabric, having been tipped off by Lusty's New York agent.
 Full patent rights were acquired in 1921 and the Lustys were in production the following year.

 A few years later the Lusty Lloyd Loom factory covered seventeen acres at Bromley-by-Bow in East London and employed over 500 people making a range of products from baby carriages to kitchen cupboards.
 By 1933 over four hundred designs were featured in the Lusty Lloyd Loom catalogue.
 The factory was completely destroyed by bombing during the afternoon of 7 September 1940, together with over twenty thousand items of stock; there were no fatalities.
 The Lustys relaunched their business with a new catalogue in 1951, though post war austerity prevented them achieving the pre-war sales level.
 The London factory site was eventually sold and the business moved to Martley near Worcester.
 Production ceased in 1968.
 Whilst the Lusty family found other interests and pursuits Lloyd Loom production continued in the United States at Menominee until 1982.
 After a brief hiatus, production resumed in Menominee in 1982 after Flanders Industries purchased the Lloyd Manufacturing works there, forming the Lloyd Flanders company.
 Lloyd Flanders continues to make Lloyd Loom furniture in Menominee today.